AtaGenix Laboratories

 Yeast

-AtaGenix offers yeast recombinant protein expression using Pichia pastoris and Saccharomyces cerevisiae systems.
+AtaGenix offers yeast recombinant protein expression using Pichia pastoris as the primary host, with Saccharomyces cerevisiae available for GRAS-requirement applications.
 Yeast combines eukaryotic processing (glycosylation, disulfide bonds, proper folding) with the ease of microbial culture — enabling high-density fermentation and efficient secreted expression at a fraction of mammalian cell costs.

 Contact Us